icymust/icymust/README.md

 - 👋 Hi, I’m Martin Mustonen (@icymust)
 - 👀 I’m interested in programming and network
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, java, C
 - 💞️ I’m looking to collaborate on
 - 📫 You can write me on my email mmartinki@gmail.com
+- 🧑🏻‍🏫 Student Kood/Jõhvi, 42 Abu Dhabi Pisciner

 <!---
 icymust/icymust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.